 To book your tour call Jana on 0797 413 4701 or email: email@example.com

-Once on Lundy island you can wander along the cliffs and enjoy superb scenery and sea views.
+Once on the Island you can wander along the cliffs and enjoy superb scenery and sea views.
 When you get tired you can make for the Marisco Arms where you’ll find delicious food.
 Much of Lundy is a Site of Special Scientific Interest (SSSI), and a magnet for nature lovers.
 Watch out for some of the more unusual seabirds such as fulmars and raptors, like peregrine falcons, and down below, seals.

-Cliff and Coastal walks in and around Clovelly Estate situated in stunning coastal, woodland scenery.
-Enjoy a gentle stroll up and along Hobby Drive, winding through glorious woodland with glorious views of the Sea and Harbour far below.
+Cliff and coastal walks around Clovelly Estate are situated in stunning coastal, woodland scenery.
+Enjoy a gentle stroll along Hobby Drive.
+It winds through glorious woodland with spectacular views of the sea and harbour far below.
 Hobby drive is a three mile long driveway.
-It was devised by Sir James Hamlyn Williams and his wife.
-Named “Hobbey Drive” as it became an all consuming hobby for them both between 1811 and 1829.
-Although this walk has a more gentle gradient and more open views of the sea across Bideford Bay it is tougher on the feet.
+It was created by Sir James Hamlyn Williams as part of the Romantic Movement of the early 19th century.
+Named “Hobby Drive” as it became an all-consuming hobby between 1811 and 1829.
+It is a flat, easy walk along a wide track, but can be muddy and pot-holed.
 Before setting off from Clovelly village make sure you have the right footwear!

 Methodist chapel building with its whitewashed walls dates from around 1820.
 During the 18th century John Wesley inspired a strong Methodist movement in the West Country.
 His sermons were aimed at the heart as well as the mind.
 They seemed to make a direct appeal to Clovelly’s fishermen.
 Consequently they looked on the chapel more as a home than a church.